This post may contain affiliate links. Please read our disclosure policy.

 The key to really terrific grilled ribs is to cook them indirectly which simply means you will NOT be placing these ribs over the flame.
 To be able to do this you need a large enough grill where you can light only one section of the grill.
 If you have a Big Green Egg Like I do (you can see a picture in this post if you have no idea what I’m talking about), you’ll be using the plate setter for indirect heat.
 You will want to heat your grill to about 275-300F.

-- 3 slabs park baby back ribs
+- 3 slabs pork baby back ribs

-- 1 cup Dry Rub (this is my Dry Rub Recipe) – use more if you wish
+- 1 cup dry rub This is my Dry Rub Recipe.
+Use more if you wish.

-- Your favorite BBQ sauce
+- your favorite BBQ sauce

 - 1 cup honey

 - Prepare your grill for indirect heat by only lighting half of it OR if you are using a Big Green Egg, use the plate setter.
 You will want to heat the grill to 275-300 degrees Fahrenheit.

 - Prep the ribs: Trim any excess fat or loose pieces of meat from the ribs.
 Flip the ribs over so that the bone side is up.
 Use a knife to get under the membrane, then use your hands to pull the membrane up.
 The membrane is going to be slippery.
 Use a paper towel to help you grip the membrane if needed.

 - Rinse the ribs under cold water and pat dry.